-- 940.3 A1 A familiarity threat might be created as a result of an individual's long association with: - (a) The assurance client; - (b) The assurance client's senior management; or - (c) The subject matter and subject matter information of the assurance engagement. - 940.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - The nature of the assurance engagement. - How long the individual has been an assurance team member, the individual's seniority on the team, and the nature of the roles performed, including if such a relationship existed while the individual was at a prior firm. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the assurance engagement, for example, by making key decisions or directing the work of other engagement team members. - The closeness of the individual's personal relationship with the assurance client or, if relevant, senior management.
+- 940.3 A1 A familiarity threat might be created as a result of an individual's long association with: - (a) The assurance client; - (b) The assurance client's senior management; or - (c) The underlying subject matter or, in an attestation engagement, subject matter information of the assurance engagement. - A self-interest threat might be created as a result of an individual's concern about losing a longstanding assurance client or an interest in maintaining a close personal relationship with a member of senior management or those charged with governance.
+Such a threat might influence the individual's judgment inappropriately. - 940.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - The nature of the assurance engagement. - How long the individual has been an assurance team member, the individual's seniority on the team, and the nature of the roles performed, including if such a relationship existed while the individual was at a prior firm. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the assurance engagement, for example, by making key decisions or directing the work of other engagement team members.

-- The nature, frequency and extent of interaction between the individual and the assurance client. - Whether the nature or complexity of the subject matter or subject matter information has changed. - Whether there have been any recent changes in the individual or individuals who are the responsible party or, if relevant, senior management. - An example of an action that might eliminate the familiarity and self- interest threats in relation to a specific engagement would be rotating the individual off the assurance team. - 940.3 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include: - Changing the role of the individual on the assurance team or the nature and extent of the tasks the individual performs. - Having an appropriate reviewer who was not an assurance team member review the work of the individual. - Performing regular independent internal or external quality reviews of the engagement. - R940.4 If a firm decides that the level of the threats created can only be addressed by rotating the individual off the assurance team, the firm shall determine an appropriate period during which the individual shall not: - (a) Be a member of the engagement team for the assurance engagement; - (b) Provide quality control for the assurance engagement; or - (c) Exert direct influence on the outcome of the assurance engagement.
+- The closeness of the individual's personal relationship with the assurance client or, if relevant, senior management. - The nature, frequency and extent of interaction between the individual and the assurance client. - Whether the nature or complexity of the underlying subject matter or subject matter information has changed. - Whether there have been any recent changes in the individual or individuals at the assurance client who are responsible for the underlying subject matter or, in an attestation engagement, the subject matter information or, if relevant, senior management. - 940.3 A4 The combination of two or more factors might increase or reduce the level of the threats.
+For example, familiarity threats created over time by the increasingly close relationship between an assurance team member and an individual at the assurance client who is in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, the subject matter information, would be reduced by the departure of that individual from the client. - An example of an action that might eliminate the familiarity and selfinterest threats in relation to a specific engagement would be rotating the individual off the assurance team. - 940.3 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include: - Changing the role of the individual on the assurance team or the nature and extent of the tasks the individual performs. - Having an appropriate reviewer who was not an assurance team member review the work of the individual. - Performing regular independent internal or external quality reviews of the engagement. - R940.4 If a firm decides that the level of the threats created can only be addressed by rotating the individual off the assurance team, the firm shall determine an appropriate period during which the individual shall not: - (a) Be a member of the engagement team for the assurance engagement; - (b) Provide quality control for the assurance engagement; or - (c) Exert direct influence on the outcome of the assurance engagement.